xofc/my_scd30/README.md

 # my_scd30
 A quick little 'C' program to check my [Sensirion SCD30](https://sensirion.com/products/catalog/SCD30/) is working (using modbus on a Raspberry Pi)

-It has no dependency at all, it just uses Linux open/ioctl/read/write on a Raspberry's /dev/ttyS0 and the modbus messages are copied from the datasheet
+It has no dependency at all, it just uses Linux open/ioctl/read/write on a Raspberry's /dev/ttyS0 and the modbus messages are statically copied from the datasheet
 [Sensirion_CO2_Sensors_SCD30_Interface_Description.pdf](https://sensirion.com/media/documents/D7CEEF4A/6165372F/Sensirion_CO2_Sensors_SCD30_Interface_Description.pdf)

 ```